-- Make it clear to prospective Tenants that taking an offer does not guarantee that the tenancy will go ahead. - Use the words "Subject to Contract" in all documentation or correspondence with the applicant. - Ensure that All documentation including standard terms (see below) between an applicant and the agent should be fair, clearly presented, and written in plain and intelligible language in order comply with The Unfair Terms in Consumer Contracts Regulations 1999 - Provide prospective Tenants with a reasonable opportunity to see and study specimen tenancy agreement before an applicant becomes liable for fees or charges associated with the rental of the property.
+- Make it clear to prospective Tenants that taking an offer does not guarantee that the tenancy will go ahead. - Use the words "Subject to Contract" in all documentation or correspondence with the applicant. - Ensure that All documentation including standard terms (see below) between an applicant and the agent should be fair, clearly presented, and written in plain and intelligible language in order comply with The Consumer Rights Act 2015. - Provide prospective Tenants with a reasonable opportunity to see and study the tenancy agreement before an applicant becomes liable for fees or charges associated with the rental of the property.
 The same applies to any Guarantor should one be required. - Provide the prospective Tenant with a written receipt.